 Best Vancouver neighbourhood for: Discovering Vancouver’s LGBTQ+ community

 Rainbow flags fly proudly on lamp posts, restaurants, and bars in Vancouver’s Davie Village.
-Centred around Davie Street, this West End community is the heart of the city’s LGBTQ+ scene.
+Centred around Davie Street, this West End community is the heart of the city’s LGBTQ+ scene and one of the best places to live in Vancouver.
 While at night, this trendy Vancouver neighbourhood comes alive with bars and clubs, and during the day it’s more about absorbing the lifestyle.

 Grab a coffee at Matchstick and browse the area’s boutiques and bookshops.
-Be sure to check out Little Sisters Bookstore on Davie Street, a Vancouver bookstore that’s fought against censorship in Canada since the ’70s.
-Later in the day, wander over to English Bay to watch the sunset.
+Be sure to check out Little Sisters Bookstore on Davie Street, a Vancouver bookstore that’s fought against censorship in Canada since the 1970s.
+Later in the day, wander over to English Bay to watch the sunset on the water.
 If you’re looking to check out Vancouver’s gay nightlife scene, be sure to check out Numbers Cabaret – the oldest gay bar in Vancouver, and an institution.

 Where to stay: Situated just off Davie strip, Hostelling International Vancouver Downtown is a great budget option, offering easy access to the beach and Stanley Park and comes with a complimentary breakfast.
 With deluxe suites, kitchen, and separate living area, Landis Hotel & Suites is nearby in downtown Vancouver and feels like having a home-away-from-home.
 The area is also home to the venerable Sylvia Hotel, a warm and genuine old-style property with charm to spare.